dgonzalb/BambooPaymentDoc/content/en/Payouts/Overview/Payout-Concepts.md

 The payout is requested in local currency and the payee receives the funds in local currency.
 In this model, the country of origin and recipient must be the same.

 ### USD to USD (USD2USD)
 The payout is requested in US Dollars and the payee receives the funds in US Dollars.
-Currently, this model is only available in Peru.
+Currently, this model is only available in Peru and Uruguay.

 ## Sanction screening
 _Sanction screening_ lets us know if the merchant is making payouts to legally sanctioned persons.
 This process is essential as an Anti-Money Laundering (AML) and Payout limits control.